 In addition to all the aforementioned, it should be also said that women are more likely to die from a stroke than men.
-Men are more prone to encounter this health condition in their younger years.
-Men that experience a stroke might have dropping on one side of the face and uneven smile.
-Even though there are symptoms of a stroke that differ between men and women, it is equally important to be able recognize them and act accordingly.
+Men are more prone to encounter it in their younger years.
+Men that experience it might have dropping on one side of the face and uneven smile.
+Even though there are symptoms of this accident that differ between men and women, it is equally important to be able recognize them and act accordingly.

 3. Causes of a Stroke

 Cardiologists say that causes of a stroke depend on the type of stroke.
 Specialists differentiate between three main types of strokes such as transient ischemic attack (TIA), ischemic stroke and hemorrhagic stroke.

 A temporary blockage in an artery that leads to the brain normally leads to a TIA.
 In this case, a blood clot restricts blood from flowing to certain parts of the brain.
 This type of condition normally lasts between a few minutes up to a few hours.
 Then, a blockage disappears and blood flow is restored.

 An ischemic stroke is also caused by a blockage in an artery that leads to the brain.
 Although, this blockage can be a result of a blood clot or atherosclerosis.
 This condition involves a buildup of plaque on the walls of a blood vessel.
 A blockage of the flow of blood happens when a piece of the plaque breaks off and lodges in an artery, causing an ischemic stroke.

 When it comes to a hemorrhagic stroke, it can be caused by a burst or leaking blood vessel.
 As a result, blood seeps around and into the tissues of the brain, creating pressure and damaging brain cells.

 Thorough medical assessment and timely treatment are extremely important for recovering from this health condition.
 The American Heart Association claims that “time lost is brain lost”.
 If you notice symptoms of a stroke, you should immediately seek a specialist’s help.